catalystneuro/ODIN-23-summary-paper/README.md

 # ODIN-23 Summary

-A white paper summarizing the ODIN 2023 symposium and its discussions.
+A social commentary paper summarizing the ODIN 2023 symposium and its discussions.

 # For authors